 Exercising CSR also brings benefits for example when participating in public tenders or using Swiss Export Risk Insurance services.

-Due Diligence procedure for SMEs concerning human rights
+CSR and Due Diligence procedure concerning human rights for SMEs

 In the case of public procurement by the federal government, suppliers must comply with the relevant provisions regarding employee protection and employment conditions in addition to guaranteeing equal pay for men and women.
 If the service is provided abroad, suppliers must guarantee compliance with the 8 fundamental conventions of the International Labour Organisation as a minimum.
 Sustainability aspects (e.g. environmental issues) can also be one of the required supplementary criteria.
 In the event of equal bids by Swiss suppliers, the government also takes into account whether the supplier offers apprenticeships (Federal Act and Ordinance on Public Procurement; SR 172.056.1 and 172.056.11).